Yahaya-Salisu/babs-audits-skills/references/instruction-07-triage.md

 - If YES and no unintended security impact is shown = Invalid.
 Stop.

 **GATE 5 - CODE UNDERSTANDING:**
-- Does the reporter correctly understand the cited code?
+- Does the reporter correctly understand the cited code and the bug isn't a user-mistake?
 - Are there guards, access controls, state transitions, or external assumptions that invalidate the claim?
 - If the claim depends on a misread = Invalid.
 Stop.

 **GATE 6 - EXPLOIT REALISM:**
-- Are the preconditions realistic in production?
+- Are the preconditions realistic in production and the bug is exploitable?
 - Is the attack economically or operationally plausible?
 - Does it avoid impossible timing, impossible state, or contradictory assumptions?
 - Any NO = Invalid.
 Stop.